-By definition, grasses make up the predominant plant life in temperate grasslands.
+By definition, grasses make up most of the grassland plants life in temperate grasslands.
 Still, there are many species of flowers that grow there.
-Seasonal drought, wildfires in the grass and the grazing of herds of animals hinders the growth of large trees and shrubs, but there are a few to be found there: willows, oaks and cottonwoods grow where there is water.
+Seasonal drought, wildfires in the grass and the grazing of herds of animals hinders the growth of large trees and shrubs, but there are a few to be found there: willows, oaks, and cottonwoods grow where there is water.

 A wide variety of animals makes these grasslands their homes.
 Animals such as prairie dogs, wild horses, bison, jack rabbits, wolves and deer are among the denizens of the American prairies along with a myriad of birds and insects.
 The African veldt is host to a different but just as varied group including gazelles, zebra and rhinoceroses.
 Steppe fauna includes rabbits, mice, antelope, badgers, foxes and many others.

 The opportunities that these grasslands offer to farmers and particularly to ranchers have not been ignored.
 Most natural grasslands have been turned into farms or grazing lands.
 Over-grazing of grasslands can lead to soil erosion and loss of biodiversity.